tpeterka/mpas-o-workflow/README.md

 # Instructions for Building MPAS-Ocean to Run in a Wilkins Workflow

 Installation is done through Spack.
 If you don't have Spack installed or if Spack is new to you, go [here](https://spack.readthedocs.io/en/latest/) first.
+The recommended compiler is gcc version 11.
+Gcc version 12 can be used if optional particle tracing is not included.
+Gcc version 13 generates errors compiling mpas-ocean.

 -----

-## Clone this repository
+## Cloning this repository

 ```
 git clone https://github.com/tpeterka/mpas-o-workflow